Noelle Burke, Director of Human Resources for RSA Insurance and 123.ie, is Principal Connections’ HR Leader of the Month for August.

 Q. How do you stay current?

-Thank you to Liam Brennan for participating in our HR Leaders Series 2018.
+Thank you to Noelle Burke for participating in our HR Leaders Series 2018.

 About Principal Connections

-Principal Connections is Ireland’s leading global executive search firm.
+Principal Connections is Ireland’s leading retained executive search agency.

 Principal Connections is the Irish Arm of Agilium Worldwide Executive Search Group, one the world’s largest and foremost Global Executive Search Organisations.
 Together with our colleagues across 55 Offices in 30 Countries, each year we complete in excess of 1300 Assignments within most Major Industries and Functional Areas.